Revision Dated: June 20, 2022

 Our website offers publicly accessible blogs where you may have the ability to comment and engage in dialog with other Visitors.
 You should be aware that any information you provide in these areas may be read, collected, and used by others who access them.
-To request removal of your Personal Information from our blog, please contact us using the contact information below.
+To request removal of your personal information from our blog, please contact us using the contact information below.

 We display case studies of the work we’ve completed, and we may display testimonials and endorsements from clients.
-Unless agreed upon by our clients, we anonymize these case studies and testimonies and adhere to contractual provisions regarding how our clients’ names and logos may be used in marketing materials.
+Unless agreed upon by our Clients, we anonymize these case studies and testimonies and adhere to contractual provisions regarding how our Clients’ names and logos may be used in marketing materials.

-When we provide Professional Services for our Clients:
+When we provide Services for our Clients:

-- We limit access to that data to only the people who have an absolute need to use it to perform their tasks on behalf of our clients.
+- We limit access to that data to only the people who have an absolute need to use it to perform their tasks on behalf of our Clients.

 - We will anonymize data whenever possible.

-- Whenever possible we leave all the test data on our clients’ systems and do not make copies of the data.
+- Whenever possible we leave all the test data on our Clients’ systems and do not make copies of the data.

-- If we require the data on our own systems to conduct testing, the data is kept in an encrypted form until used for the testing and is destroyed immediately after testing is completed.
+- If we require the data on our own systems to conduct testing, the data is kept in an encrypted form until used for the testing and is destroyed promptly after testing is completed.

 - We use the data only for the specific purposes of running tests necessary to successfully complete the project.

-- We limit data access to only the people who have an absolute need to access it to perform their tasks on behalf of our clients.
+- We limit data access to only the people who have an absolute need to access it to perform their tasks on behalf of our Clients.

-- We limit data access to only the minimum necessary data required to perform necessary tasks on behalf of our clients.
+- We limit data access to only the minimum necessary data required to perform necessary tasks on behalf of our Clients.

-dataon our clients’ systems and do not make copies of the data.
+- We leave all data on our Clients’ systems and do not make copies of the data.